Samupietila/AI-Chatbot/README.md

-# Essi-quizzbot - Interactive quizzbot
+# Essi-bot - Interactive quizzbot

 This project is designed to create an interactive quizzbot using Rasa.